asumi233/Asrock-b560m-steel-6800xt-OC/README.md

 |  Netcard| Realtek8125B|
 | wireless| Dell 1820a |
 # Work
-All functions are normal(In addition to microphone input)
+All functions are normal(Except that the microphone input is not working)

 Applealc use id 69